PraveenPal4232/Google-Gifts/README.md

 ## License

-Except as otherwise noted, the content of this book is licensed under the  Creative Commons [Creative Commons Attribution 4.0 International License.
+Except as otherwise noted, the content of this repo is licensed under the  Creative Commons [Creative Commons Attribution 4.0 International License.
 ](http://creativecommons.org/licenses/by/4.0/) license.